yuschick/horologist/packages/horologist/src/components/LeapYearIndicator/README.md

 ### `retrograde`

-The DOM element ID of the retrograde date indicator hand or disc.
+The DOM element ID of the retrograde leap year indicator hand or disc.

 | Props            | Required | Type   | Default | Value(s)                                                                                      |
 | ---------------- | -------- | ------ | ------- | --------------------------------------------------------------------------------------------- |